 There is still something you as an American can do, every day, to help rebuild our economy and to help dig ourselves out of a 16 trillion dollar debt.
 When you buy products that are Made in the USA you are not only supporting US business but you are supporting US interests both at home and abroad.

 Our nation currently suffers a 4.3% unemployment rate.
 That means that 7 million reported Americans are currently out of work.
-We understand this number doesn’t mean there are 7 million Americans that can’t get jobs because (there are a some who choose not to work); however, it does reflect a large number who desire to work but can’t find decent jobs.
+We understand this number doesn’t mean there are 7 million Americans who can’t get jobs because (there are a some who choose not to work); however, it does reflect a large number who desire to work but can’t find decent jobs.

 The bottom line is, when you buy a product Made in the USA you create jobs in the USA.
 As RE Factor Tactical grows we continually hire American workers and since we manufacture almost all of our products in the USA, we can offer different positions such as receptionists, labor workers, and engineers to Americans.

 When our company is taxed our taxes go to the US economy and the revenue we make for our company is spent on the US economy.
 Now, I know there might be a few of you already chomping at the bit to write a rebuttal telling us how if your profits go to the USA and then the US Government gives money to Pakistan in military aid or Egypt’s newly established contentious government then you are essentially doing the same thing as buying overseas.
 And to a certain extent that may be true.
-However, when you buy a product made in the USA those funds ALSO go to schools, hospitals, national defense and all of the other amenities we enjoy as Americans.
+However, when you buy a product made in the USA those funds ALSO go to schools, hospitals, national defense, and all of the other amenities we enjoy as Americans.

 Without revenue, our economy will continue to suffer while others flourish.
 We understand not every product can come from the USA and even our Blasting Cap is made in Bangladesh (not by choice).
-We also understand buying only products Made in the USA would be expensive, exhausting and most likely impossible.
+We also understand buying only products Made in the USA would be expensive, exhausting, and most likely impossible.
 Will you pay more?
 Sometimes.
 Can you force yourself only to buy Made in the USA?
 Probably not.
-But when there is a choice, which there usually is, we hope you consider a product made by Americans and allow that generated revenue to help strengthen our own economy, military, education system, and overall health as a nation.
+But when there is a choice, which there usually is, we hope you consider a product made by Americans and allow that generated revenue to help strengthen our economy, military, education system, and overall health as a nation.

-We believe that as a nation we need to re-establish ourselves as one of the leading producers of textiles, export goods and craftsmanship in the global economic battlefield.
-We need to become the nation that others look to for guidance on quality and treatment of workers.
+We believe that as a nation we need to re-establish ourselves as one of the leading producers of textiles, export goods, and craftsmanship in the global economic battlefield.
+We need to become the nation that others look to for guidance on the quality and treatment of workers.
 And, this all begins with nationalistic pride in ourselves and the purchasing of products that our fellow Americans create and make in the USA.

-Companies committed to selling in the USA give up their own profit that could be made by going overseas for the good of the nation and job creation.
+Companies committed to selling in the USA give up the profit that could be made by going overseas for the good of the nation and job creation.
 For full disclosure, the following products carried in our store are not Made in the USA.
 Please note that we work tirelessly to make all of our products in the USA, however, some of them can only be made overseas due to logistical reasons.

 We only go overseas for production as a last resort, after all other options have been exhausted. –RE Factor Tactical Blasting Cap (Made in Bangladesh.)
 These are made through FlexFit, a US company whose manufacturing facility is based overseas.